geodes-sms/NeoModelingFramework/Readme.md

 ...
 ```

-An example list of valid models can be found at [EMF models examples](/EmfModel/instance) directory.
+An example list of valid models can be found at [MDE models examples](/EmfModel/instance) directory.

 ## NMF-generator
 NMF-generator is a code generation facility.
 It produces a set of Kotlin classes (domain-specific API) for editing a specific model.